 Support a new version of SB 5489, the HEAL Act, which would establish a healthy environment for all by creating a definition of environmental justice, directing agencies to address environmental health disparities, and creating a task force.

 Support a new version of SB 5322 to ensure compliance with the federal clean water act by prohibiting certain discharges from motorized or gravity siphon aquatic mining activities into waters of the state.

+Support SB 5000 to create a hydrogen fuel cell electric vehicle pilot sales and use tax exemption program.

 Mental Health and Wellness

 The ASWWU firmly believes that accessible mental health services on campus is a vital resource for students in higher education.
 There are still several barriers that hinder students from accessing healthcare on-campus including: a lack of diverse counseling staff, an outdated building that not all students can access, and long wait periods.
 Counseling centers at WWU, and other higher education institutions across Washington, are facing an increased demand due to COVID-19 and remote learning.
-Additionally, we want to highlight that undocumented students are unable to access the same mental health and wellness resources on campus and off campus due to their exclusion from social programs and are therefore a high need population.
+ASWWU recognizes that the current social climate has specifically impacted BIPOC and other underrepresented students and we value having staff that share those identities.
+Additionally, ASWWU want to highlight that undocumented students are unable to access the same mental health and wellness resources on campus and off campus due to their exclusion from social programs and are therefore a high need population.

 The ASWWU strongly advocates for: